Bandar bin Sultan Al Saud: Personal life

-His daughter Princess Reema bint Bandar, who was formerly married to Faisal bin Turki bin Nasser Al Saud, is the Saudi Arabian Ambassador to the United States, being the first woman to hold such position in the Kingdom.
-His son Khalid is the Saudi Arabian Ambassador to the United Kingdom and is married to Lucy Cuthbert, niece of Ralph Percy, 12th Duke of Northumberland.
+His daughter Princess Reema bint Bandar, who was formerly married to Faisal bin Turki bin Nasser Al Saud, is the Saudi Arabian Ambassador to the U.S., being the first woman to hold such position in the Kingdom.
+His son Khalid is the Saudi Arabian Ambassador to the U.K. and is married to Lucy Cuthbert, niece of Ralph Percy, 12th Duke of Northumberland.
 Another of his sons, Faisal, has been the president of the Saudi Arabian Federation for Electronic and Intellectual Sports (SAFEIS) and the Arab eSports Federation since 2017.

-The youngest two (Hussa and Abdulaziz) attended Potomac School in McLean, Virginia, while living in Washington from 2001 to 2005.
-Abdulaziz also attended Abingdon School from 2008 to 2010.

 Habits and health concerns

 Known for his cigar smoking, he usually wears European clothes, and he likes American colloquialisms and American history.
 In the mid-1990s, he suffered his first depression.
 His health problems were reported to have continued into the 2010s, often being treated abroad.

 Property

 He travels frequently on his private Airbus A340.
-He owned Glympton Park, Oxfordshire, until March 2021 when he sold the property to the King of Bahrain’s family.
+He owned Glympton Park, Oxfordshire, until March 2021, when he sold the property to the King of Bahrain’s family.

 Bandar owned an estate with a 32-room house in Aspen, Colorado.
 He bought the land in 1989 and built the residence in 1991.
 On 12 July 2006, it was reported that Prince Bandar was seeking to sell his 56000 sqft mansion in Aspen, Colorado, for US$135 million.
-The palatial vacation home, called Hala Ranch, is larger than the White House, is perched on a mountaintop of 95 acre, and includes 15 bedrooms and 16 bathrooms featuring 24-karat gold fixtures.
+The palatial vacation home, called Hala Ranch, is larger than the White House, and is perched on a mountaintop of 95 acre.
+It includes 15 bedrooms and 16 bathrooms, and features 24-karat gold fixtures.
 In December 2006, the mansion was still listed for sale at $135 million.
 In December 2007, the 14395 sqft guesthouse was sold for a reported $36.5 m.
 The purported reason for the sale is that Bandar was too busy to enjoy the mansion.
 Finally, he sold his Aspen ranch for $49 million to Starwood Mountain Ranch LLC in June 2012.
 It is reported that billionaire John Paulson bought Hala Ranch, and Paulson confirmed this.